 About The British Academy

-The British Academy is a leading Cambridge International Examinations high school, Cambridge Exam Centre and Cambridge Professional Development Centre.
-We are located in the safe and secure diplomatic area of Waterkloof, Pretoria.
+The British Academy is a Cambridge International High School, Cambridge Exam Centre and Cambridge Professional Development Centre located in the safe and secure diplomatic area of Waterkloof, Pretoria.

 We provide an enriched learning environment and offer a variety of CIE courses, including IGCSE (14 to 16 years), and AS and A Levels (16 to 19 years) which attracts local and international learners alike.
 Diplomatic and embassy learners make up a large proportion of our learner body.